Dordeo/HIM-notes/World Cultures and Customs/Week 1/Culture and Customs.md

 There are 3 ways to learn culture:
 - Imitation - person imitating what a another cultured person  does
 - Conditioning - very similar to carrot and the stick learning approach, when a person makes error his cultural teacher corrects him in a way to align with the said culture
-- Indoctrination - Preacher teaching culture directly to the student for example.
+- Indoctrination - Preaching culture directly to the student.
 The most direct approach